 Revoke the Read Issue permission from the default Reporter role.

 Assign the modified Reporter role to the All Users group in the Global project.

 Revoke all other roles from the All Users group.

 To apply this restriction in specific projects:

-- Create a custom role with a name like Restricted Reporter and grant it all of the permissions that are assigned to the default Reporter role except for Read Issue.
-For the list of permissions that are assigned to the default Reporter role, see Default Roles.
+Create a custom role with a name like Restricted Reporter and grant it all of the permissions that are assigned to the default Reporter role except for Read Issue.
+For the list of permissions that are assigned to the default Reporter role, see Reporter.

 In either case, members of the project team and other users who are assigned higher levels of access are able to view and update all issues in the project.
 You can grant higher levels of access to specific users on a per-project basis.

 To read an issue, a user must have permission to read the issue in the project and belong to the list of users for whom the issue is visible.
 YouTrack checks the permissions first.
 If they are sufficient, it then determines whether the user is a member of any group for which the issue is visible or has been added to the Visible to list as an individual.